 We defined injury records using only the first-listed diagnosis (DX1).
-On inpatient data, the firstlisted diagnosis code reflects the condition established to be chiefly responsible for a patients' admission to the hospital and thus is considered the principal diagnosis code.
+On inpatient data, the first-listed diagnosis code reflects the condition established to be chiefly responsible for a patients' admission to the hospital and thus is considered the principal diagnosis code.
 However, on ED treat-and-release data, the first-listed diagnosis is the reason for visit.

-Records with injuries are identified by ICD-9-CM diagnoses and E codes using the scheme recommended by the State and Territorial Injury Prevention Directors Association (STIPDA).
+Records with injuries are identified by ICD-9-CM diagnoses and E codes using the scheme recommended by the Safe States Alliance [formerly State and Territorial Injury Prevention Directors Association (STIPDA)].
 The following tables define the range of injury diagnoses and E codes.